quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/scheduler-listeners.md

 title: 'Scheduler Listeners'
 ---

-SchedulerListeners are much like ITriggerListeners and IJobListeners, except they receive notification of events within the scheduler itself - not necessarily events related to a specific trigger or job.
+SchedulerListeners are much like `ITriggerListener`s and `IJobListener`s, except they receive notification of events within the scheduler itself - not necessarily events related to a specific trigger or job.

 Scheduler-related events include: the addition of a job/trigger, the removal of a job/trigger, a serious error